 Digestion is an integral part of our lives.
 A sound digestive system helps us to live longer and go on with daily activities.
-Complete digestion takes up to 72 hours.
+If you are looking for how long does it take to digest food, the complete digestion takes up to 72 hours.
 Moreover, digestion also depends on the type of food intake and the existence of the digestive issue.
-Today we are exploring various aspects of digestion.
+Today we are exploring various aspects of digestion and how long does it take to digest food.
 We will dig into how long it takes to digest food and the best food for digestion problems.

-How much time does it take to digest food?
+How long does it take to digest food?
 What should you eat to improve digestion?

 Here are the answers to your questions.